Knowing and supporting adults with cognitive impairment as users of technology

 The purpose of the research in this theme is to generate new knowledge of the conditions for technology use in adults living and ageing with cognitive impairment of different origin and severity (MCI, dementia, developmental disorders, ABI) in relation to the demands that technology put on users.

 Eventually these studies will provide new, generic, knowledge of the interplay between users of technology in different environments/contexts and how this may influence their participation, lifestyle and health.
-A database has been created, holding data on the ability to use everyday technology in people with and without cognitive impairment.
-Longitudinal studies (MCI 5 year-study) as well as studies in other countries, and intervention studies are included.
-This project also includes studies of E-health technologies and studies performed in collaboration with the Swedish Brainpower network (e.g. the memory clinic in Mölndahl/Sahlgrenska).
+A database has been created, holding data on the ability of people with and without cognitive impairment to use everyday technology.
+The project also includes studies of eHealth technologies and studies performed in collaboration with the memory clinic in Mölndal/Sahlgrenska Academy.

-Professor Rumi Tanemura’s research team at Kobe University, Japan, Manuela Ferreira in Portugal, Torhild Holte in Norway, Tina Helle & her co-workers in Denmark, Meryl Lovarini in Australia, Anders Wallin, Sahlgrenska akademin, Maria Larsson-Lund, LTU.
+Outside of KI (at present and earlier): Professor Rumi Tanemura’s research team at Kobe University, Japan; Manuela Ferreira in Portugal; Torhild Holte in Norway; Tina Helle & her co-workers in Denmark; Meryl Lovarini in Australia; Anders Wallin and co-workers, Sahlgrenska Academy; Maria Larsson-Lund, LTU.

 Elin Pettersson, Sarah Wallcook (see also INDUCT at KI)

 FORTE, Swedish Research Council (VR), EU Marie Slodowska Curie ETN.

 Earlier also Swedish Brainpower (SBP), Nationella Forskarskolan i Vård (NFV), Strategiska Forskningsområdet Vård at KI (SFO-V), Stockholm County Council (ALF).